-The Management Console is a central control center that the administrator can use to deploy and monitor security for the organization.
+The Remote Management Console is a central control center that the administrator can use to deploy and monitor Dell Security for the enterprise.
 It consists of security and configuration settings that are applied through policy to groups called Populations.

-The menu pane allows access to the following:
+The menu pane allows you to access the following:

-The Management Console opens to the dashboard.
-The dashboard provides graphs and statistics on endpoints and threat protection as well as summary statistics on populations and operating systems.
+The Remote Management Console opens to the Dashboard.
+The Dashboard provides graphs and statistics on endpoint and threat protection as well as summary statistics on populations and operating systems.